 In March 2026, the European Commission unveiled its Industrial Accelerator Act, a major reform set to transform public procurement across the European Union.
 With €2,500 billion spent annually on public contracts (approximately 15% of EU GDP), the stakes are enormous.
+The public consultation has now closed and a legislative proposal is expected in Q2 2026.
 Here's a breakdown of the key changes.

 A context of European industrial revival